Victorious Boxers 2: Fighting Spirit: Gameplay

-Controls - The controls are very similar to its predecessor.
+The controls are very similar to its predecessor.
 There are both offensive and defensive types of moves.
 Defensive moves include dashing, bobbing, weaving and guarding.
-Offensive moves include standard boxing maneuvers like jabs, hooks and uppercuts.
+Offensive moves include standard boxing maneuvers like jabs, hooks, straights, and uppercuts.

-Modes

-Story Mode - The story mode is a single player mode that follows the boxing careers of the main characters from the manga/anime series.
+The story mode is a single player mode that follows the boxing careers of the main characters from the manga/anime series.
 There are three different difficulty settings: easy, normal, or hard.

-Exhibition Mode - The exhibition mode is a multi player versus mode where players can compete against each other.
+The exhibition mode is a multi player versus mode where players can compete against each other.
 Initially, only a small number of characters are available, but more characters become available by playing through the story mode.
 Players can adjust the number of rounds, knockdowns, and the style of the count for the match.
 Players can also adjust a character's level of power, speed, and stamina.

-Tournament Mode - Player(s) can compete in tournament style gameplay with either 4, 8, or 16 fighters.
+Player(s) can compete in tournament style gameplay with either 4, 8, or 16 fighters.

 Plot and setting

 The story is based on the Japanese manga/anime series "はじめの一歩" (Hajime no Ippo), which was released in North America as Fighting Spirit.

-Characters

 The game features over 70 boxers.

-Story

 Development

 Victorious Boxers 2 was released in Japan in celebration of the manga series', Fighting Spirit, 15th anniversary.